Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Applications

+A huge literature studies voluntary contribution toward a public good when contributions are costly and there is an incentive to ``free ride.''
+The volunteer's dilemma is a simple variant of this game in which the public good is provided if and only if at least one player contributes, so that it is optimal to contribute if and only if no other player does.\footnote{ The volunteer's dilemma is a special case of the threshold public goods game of \citet{Palfrey1984}, which is analyzed using QRE by \citet{GH_2005}. } The game was introduced by \citet{Diekmann1986}, and has since been revisited in many theoretical and experimental studies.
+We study a novel variant in which the contribution cost is continuously-distributed private information.

-Two players simultaneously decide whether to \emph{volunteer} to perform a task or to \emph{abstain}.
+Two players simultaneously decide whether to \emph{volunteer} to perform a task (action 0) or to \emph{abstain} (action 1).
 If at least one player volunteers, both receive $B\in(1,2)$.
 However, volunteering is costly.
-A player's private cost $c$ is distributed as $c\sim U[0,1]$, i.i.d. across players.
-Let $\sigma(c)$ denote the probability that a player with cost $c$ \emph{volunteers}.\footnote{In the version introduced by \citet{Diekmann1986}, there are $N$ players, each of whom has the same cost.}
+A player's private cost $x$ is uniformly distributed on $\mathcal X=[0,1]$, i.i.d. across players.
+Let $\sigma(x)$ denote the probability that a player with cost $x$ abstains.\footnote{ In the version introduced by \citet{Diekmann1986}, there are $N$ players, each of whom has the same cost. }

-Volunteering ensures that the benefit is received and the cost is paid, so the value for type $c$ of volunteering is $B-c$.
-By abstaining, type $c$ forgoes the cost, but only benefits if the other player volunteers; hence, this yields an expected payoff of $B\int_{0}^{1}\sigma(c^{'})dc^{'}$.
-The difference is
+Volunteering ensures that the benefit is received and the cost is paid, so the value for type $x$ of volunteering is $B-x$.
+By abstaining, type $x$ forgoes the cost, but only benefits if the other player volunteers; hence, this yields an expected payoff of $B\int_0^1 1-\sigma(x')\diff x'=B\,\mathbb E[1-\sigma(x')]$.
+The difference in payoffs between abstaining and volunteering is:

-Hence, the payoff difference depends on $\sigma$ only through the mean $\mathbb{E}(\sigma)=\int_{0}^{1}\sigma(c^{'})dc^{'}$ and is additively separable in type $c$.
+Hence, the payoff difference depends on $\sigma$ only through the mean $\mathbb E[\sigma(x')]= \int_{0}^{1}\sigma(x')\diff x'$ and is additively separable in type $x$.
 These features make the analysis particularly simple.

-As a benchmark, consider first the (essentially) unique NE, which is in symmetric threshold strategies: $\sigma^{NE}(c)=\mathbf{1}\{c<\frac{B}{B+1}\}$.\footnote{If $c=\frac{B}{B+1}$, the player is indifferent and may mix arbitrarily.} Hence, low-cost types volunteer, high-cost types abstain, and there is a unique indifferent type $\tilde{c}^{NE}=\frac{B}{B+1}$ that can mix arbitrarily.
-Intuitively, by injecting noise as in QRE, this step function will be smoothed out, and the flexibility in the admissible noise structures lead to a range of possible indifferent types.
-Letting $\tilde R$ denote the set of indifferent types for QRE, we obtain the following characterization:
+As a benchmark, consider first the (essentially) unique (symmetric) Bayesian Nash equilibrium, which is in threshold strategies: $\sigma^{BNE}(x)={1}\left\{x>\frac{B}{B+1}\right\}$.\footnote{ The type $x=\frac{B}{B+1}$ is indifferent and may mix arbitrarily. } Low-cost types volunteer, high-cost types abstain, and there is a unique indifferent type $\tilde x^{BNE}=\frac{B}{B+1}$ that can mix arbitrarily.